nextlevelshit/web-coding-classes/WCC-Session-10/index.md

 If the customer decides to put some dynamic content, wants to adapt some more navigation items or what ever, I will be able to adapt this features easily.
 But if the client decides to be able to change content by his or her own, this might bring some problems.
 We do not expect to need a database nor a content management system.
-This should be clearified in detail with the client, if there migth come up some unknown necessaties.
+This should be clarified in detail with the client, if there might come up some unknown necessities.
 Future feature requests like the latter one will be quite hard, but not impossible, to realize.
 Instead of trying to forecast the whole life cycle of the software, there should be some more conversations after the project.
-In marketing theories you migth call it after sales, but this is missleading.
+In marketing theories you might call it after sales, but this is misleading.
 You should not try to sell more stuff, but be there time to time and ask for changing desires.
 This will lead automatically to new project, new income and a deeper understanding of the needs of the client.